Resistance Band Workouts 2026: Exercises, Calories & Routine

 Beginner Full-Body Band Workout

-This 30-minute workout targets all major muscle groups and burns approximately 200 to 280 calories for a 155-pound person.
-Perform 3 sets of each exercise with 45 seconds rest between sets.
+This 30-minute workout targets all major muscle groups and may land around 150 to 280 calories for a 155-pound person depending on band tension, pace, and rest time.
+Perform 2 to 3 sets of each exercise with 45 seconds rest between sets.

 Advanced Band Circuit Workout

-This high-intensity circuit minimizes rest to keep heart rate elevated, burning approximately 350 to 450 calories in 35 minutes.
+This high-intensity circuit minimizes rest to keep heart rate elevated, often landing around 280 to 430 calories in 35 minutes depending on body weight and effort.
 Perform each exercise for 40 seconds with 20 seconds rest, complete all 8 exercises, then rest 90 seconds.
 Repeat for 3 to 4 rounds.

 Progressive Overload with Bands